BertV1/TaskSchedulerScript/README.md

  - actions: clsid based or exe x args
  - hashes for exes and dlls

+## nicities
+  - when a task is started with service control (sc) it digs deeper on the service
+  - the hashes returned are sha256, but it's trivial to get another algo

 ## TODO:
  - include WNFlist in script instead of separate file
  - normal (time based) triggers